robman/FRESH-model/benchmarks/curved-inference/01/README.md

 Drawing from the results above, we articulate the following higher-level interpretive insights:

 1. **Curvature provides a clear signal.** It localises concern response.
-2. **Salience also provide a clear signal.** It distributes semantic investment.
+2. **Salience also provides a clear signal.** It distributes semantic investment.
 3. **Curvature and Salience are negatively correlated.** Their anticorrelation may reflect efficiency constraints or internal strategy.
 4. **Residual stream is the key geometry.** While all three output paths were captured, only the residual stream consistently showed interpretable curvature.